 What have been the highest and lowest points on your journey so far?

-The highest point was when I was invited to Thailand to close the 46th Bangkok Jewelry Fair with a lecture about jewelry design in Latin America.
+The highest point was when I was invited to Thailand to close the 46th Bangkok Jewelry Fair with a lecture about jewellery design in Latin America.
 It was a very special moment for me.
 I was invited by the Thai Embassy in Uruguay.
 It was a unique experience and a very fulfilling one.
-I had to speak in front of an Asian audience that knew a lot about jewelry and it was a challenge for me.
+I had to speak in front of an Asian audience that knew a lot about jewellery and it was a challenge for me.
 During that trip they took me to meet the royal goldsmith who was crafting an exquisite bracelet for over a year.
-For me, it was amazing to see this artist creating this magical piece of jewelry.
+For me, it was amazing to see this artist creating this magical piece of jewellery.
 The whole trip was a once in a lifetime experience.

 The lowest point is every time you see that the efforts are bigger than the results you get.
 That equation is hard.
 Sometimes you give the best of you but the results are not the ones you expected.